DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 Lupin looked over at her, realizing she was there.
 "Are you alright Hermione?"

 "Lets—let's find the others," Lupin forced out, as if every word was inflicting pain on him.
-"Neville, where is everyone?"
+"Neville, where are the rest?"

 This needed to be fixed.